Carnegie Mellon University

 Students are required to take Regression Analysis for Political Science I and II.
 Regression Analysis for Political Science (RAPS) I will teach students to conduct bivariate and multivariate linear regression models.
 Students will learn about analysis of variance, parameter estimation, hypothesis testing, interpretation of estimates, model fit, models with dummy variables, model predictions, model diagnostics, and basic data visualizations.

 A third goal is to guide students in the production of a significant thesis.
 A mini semester course, Thesis Proposal Tutorial, is devoted to improving intentionality in formulating a thesis proposal.
 This course will familiarize students with the structure of a thesis, the roles of its different elements, and its connection to the broader research literature.
 As part of the mini course, faculty members will illustrate these processes as manifested in their own research.
-Students will have the opportunity to submit their work for publication in the Carnegie Mellon University Journal of Politics and Strategy.

 The fourth goal is to prepare students to enter the policy world (should they choose to do so) with a deserved sense of self-efficacy, accompanied by professional skills.
 Students are required to complete a summer internship in a related field between the first and second year of the program.
 The internship will allow students to synthesize the program’s studies in the context of practical and hands-on experiential learning opportunities.
-IPS has dedicated staff to support students in all aspects of the internship process.
+CMIST has dedicated staff to support students in all aspects of the internship process.